|Type of Work||General Animal Rights Industrial Agriculture General Animal Welfare|

 - Criterion #7: The Charity Has a Healthy Culture and Sustainable Structure

-- Why does a significant portion of ASF’s outreach focus on dietary change, e.g. reducing meat consumption, rather than directly shifting public attitudes?
+- Why does a significant portion of Animal Equality’s outreach focus on dietary change, e.g. reducing meat consumption, rather than directly shifting public attitudes?

 Criterion #1: The Charity Has Concrete Room for More Funding and Plans for Growth

-From 2013 to 2015, ASF’s budget grew by roughly 18% each year.
-We think that they would probably be able to maintain that rate of growth while working about as efficiently as they have been, which this year means they could absorb an increase in funding of at least $150,000 to $200,000.
-We can’t predict exactly how any organization will respond upon receiving more funds than they have planned for, so this estimate is speculative, not definitive.
+We think Animal Equality could effectively use an increase in funding of at least $1 million to $1.3 million this year, which would allow them to grow in 2017, but not to double their current size.
+Since we can’t predict exactly how any charity will respond upon receiving more funds than they have planned for, this estimate is speculative, not definitive.
 We could imagine a group running out of room for funding more quickly than we expect, or coming up with good ways to use funding beyond what we have suggested.
 Our estimates are indicators of the point at which we would want to check in with a group to ensure that they have used the funds they’ve received and are still able to absorb additional funding.

 Criterion #2: A Back-of-the-Envelope Calculation Finds the Charity is Cost-Effective

-The Albert Schweitzer Foundation runs several programs; we estimate cost-effectiveness separately for each program, then combine our estimates to give a composite estimate of their overall impact.
+Animal Equality runs several programs; we estimate cost-effectiveness separately for each program, then combine our estimates to give a composite estimate of their overall impact.
 Note that all estimates factor in associated supporting costs including administrative and fundraising costs.
-Where we give estimates as ranges, they represent our 90% subjective confidence intervals; that is, we expect the true value to be within the range given in 90% of cases.1 We think this quantitative perspective is a useful component of our overall evaluation, but the estimates of equivalent animals spared per dollar should not be taken as our overall opinion of the charity’s effectiveness, especially given that we choose not to account for some less easily quantified forms of impact in this section, leaving them for our qualitative evaluation.
+Where we give estimates as ranges, they represent our 90% subjective confidence intervals; that is, we expect the true value to be within the range given in 90% of cases.1 We think this quantitative perspective is a useful component of our overall evaluation, but the estimates of equivalent animals spared per dollar should not be taken as our overall opinion of the organization’s effectiveness, especially given that we choose not to account for some less easily quantified forms of impact in this section, leaving them for our qualitative evaluation.

 All Activities Combined

-We weight our estimates by the proportion of funding ASF spends on each activity to estimate that in the short-term, ASF spares between -100 and 150 animals per dollar spent.5 We have also run parallel calculations to estimate that this means ASF spares animals between -60 and 100 years of suffering on farms per dollar spent.6 Because of extreme uncertainty even about the strongest parts of our calculations, there is currently limited value in further elaborating these estimates.
+We weight our estimates by the proportion of funding Animal Equality spends on each activity to estimate that in the short-term, Animal Equality spares between 0 and 11 animals per dollar spent.3 We have also run parallel calculations to estimate that this means Animal Equality spares animals between 0 and 3 years of suffering on farms per dollar spent.
+Because of extreme uncertainty even about the strongest parts of our calculations, there is currently limited value in further elaborating these estimates.
 Instead, we give weight to our other criteria.
 We also exclude more indirect or long-term impacts from this estimate, which could result in it being an underestimate of overall impact.
 Because charities have varying proportions of different types of impact, this makes our quantitative estimates particularly difficult to use to compare charities.

 Criterion #3: The Charity is Working on Things That Seem to Have High Mission Effectiveness

+Animal Equality conducts online and grassroots outreach in order to change individuals’ attitudes and behavior towards farmed animals.
 Inspiring individual consumers to make animal-friendly changes affects animals by reducing the demand for animal products.
 Increasing the number of vegans and vegetarians could also lead to greater support for new animal-friendly policies, such as the institutional adoption of plant-based products.
 We think that outreach targeted to individual consumers might even be a necessary precursor to more institutional change.
-ASF engages in leafleting, a mobile advertisement tour, and regular email communications.

 Criterion #4: The Charity Possesses a Robust and Agile Understanding of Success and Failure